eonist/eonist.github.io/_posts/_temp/_2017-09-13-dream-tech-company.md

 12. A gym to jump around when your stuck.
 Brain needs oxygen!
 13. All engineers: Engineer pm, engineer designers, engineer leaders, engineer accountants.
 Engineer lawyers. 👉 Engineer HR person 👈.
 Please this is imp, it's a tech company.
 14. Healthy food for work is important.
 Stack the kitchen already! walnuts, fruits, you now brainy food.
+15. Instead of measuring time and amount of tasks completed, rather look at the paper trail an employee leaves.
+Are his past projects successful.